farah-maria/ThereIsLight/README.md

 Deployment via Heroku was a required aspect of this project, which has its limitations.

-### User Stories
+### User Stories:

-#### As the site creator:
+#### As the site creator, my aim was to:

-* Create a simple website incorporating the app to allow users interact with the game.
+* Create a simple game app using python that allows users to interact with the game.
-* Build a simple and challenging game for users to complete.
+* Build a game that is fun and interesting for users to complete.

 #### As a first time user:

 * I want the purpose of the game to be clear from the start. i.e. what defines success/ winning (e.g. fighting a monster and beating her/ him.)